-We use your information to measure interest in our services, and inform users about services and updates; and from time to time to communicate marketing and promotional offers to you based on your chosen preferences.
+We use your information to measure interest in our services, inform users about services and updates; and from time to time communicate marketing and promotional offers to you based on your chosen preferences.

 In some instances, when you use and visit our website, some adverts may be displayed on your devices.
 We collect information using cookies and Google Analytics to help us understand if you have clicked on adverts or engaged with this content, but your personal information is never shared with third parties.
-We may share marketing communications to you from third parties where you have opted in.
+We may share marketing communications with you from third parties where you have opted in.
 You can choose to control whether to receive these communications at the time of registering for our services or anytime thereafter by updating your preferences.

 For research and development

-We use your information to support product development to provide content that is better suited to your area of interest and your browsing history to track trends on usage and to identify and troubleshoot page issues.
+We use your information to support product development to provide content that is better suited to your area of interest and your browsing history to track trends in usage and to identify and troubleshoot page issues.

-For contract fulfillment
+For contract fulfilment

 We process your information in order to fulfil a contract we have with you.
-For example, we will use your personal information to provide you with access to products you have signed up for, such as an online webinar or live stream or to access a digital or print subscription of our journal, or to process payment in return for your services.
+For example, we will use your personal information to provide you with access to products you have signed up for, such as an online webinar or live stream or to access a digital or print subscription to our journal, or process payment in return for your services.
 We will also use customer information to take payments for products and services such as journal subscriptions and this information may be used to verify payment details.